richardvenneman/appsignal-docs/source/background-monitoring/rake.html.md

 With AppSignal gem version `0.11.13`, we've added Rake task monitoring.

-Simply add `require 'appsignal/integrations/rake'` to your RakeFile like this:
+Simply add `require 'appsignal/integrations/rake'` to your Rakefile like this:

 ```ruby
 #!/usr/bin/env rake